QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/multitasking/index.md

 pthread_create(&thread1, NULL, my_function, (void*) &arg);
 ```

-Similarly to process, we want for the thread to die, meaning it finished its task.
+Similarly to processes, we want to wait for the thread to die, meaning it finished its task.
 We can do that using `pthread_join`:

 ```c
 // int pthread_join(pthread_t thread, void **code);